 If this content is part of a workshop, we can often delve deeply into the intersection of language studies and professional email writing.
 If it’s part of a language course, the whole activity should take 1-2 minutes so as to proceed with the usual course content.

 In any context, I also try to be encouraging by telling students that developing transcultural competence is hard; we all send confusing emails once in awhile; typos abound in emails for a variety of reasons; putting yourself in the position of others and seeing yourself from the outside takes time and effort each and every time you do it; none of us will always get it right.
 Transcultural competence is aspirational for all of us.
 Always.
-This is partly because the whole point of transcultural competence is that it is a constant process of observing, being aware of our own mistakes, taking steps to correct them, and learn as well go through life.
+This is partly because the whole point of transcultural competence is that it is a constant process of observing, being aware of our own mistakes, taking steps to correct them, and learning as well go through life.

 Darcy Lear is a career coach specializing in job search documents, interview preparation, and academic documents.
 She is the author of the forthcoming volume from Georgetown University Press, “Integrating Career Preparation into Language Courses.”
 For help customizing your job application documents and navigating your career transition, contact Darcy: firstname.lastname@example.org